manuelroemer/site/content/blog/2-the-making-of-this-website/index.md

 In the web space, Prettier has become my go-to formatter of choice and, if possible, I wanted to have it integrated into the repository.
 It turns out that it *is* possible.
-The only requirement for it to work with Hugo's templating engine is a plugin:
+The only requirement for it to work with Hugo's templating format is a plugin:
 [prettier-plugin-go-template](https://github.com/NiklasPor/prettier-plugin-go-template).

 Using prettier (and the plugin) implicitly adds one additional dependency though: NPM.